earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-intro/2017-02-01-lidar03-lidar-raster-data.md

 ---
 layout: single
-title: "How Lidar Point Clouds Are Converted to Raster Data Formats - Remote Sensing"
+title: "How lidar point clouds are converted to raster data formats - remote sensing data"
 excerpt: "This lesson reviews how a lidar data point cloud is converted to a raster format such as a geotiff."
 authors: ['Leah Wasser']
-modified: '2017-11-24'
+modified: '2017-12-07'
 category: [courses]
 class-lesson: ['class-lidar-r']
 permalink: /courses/earth-analytics/lidar-raster-data-r/lidar-raster-data/